foxihd/hugo-brewm/README.md

 > [!NOTE]
 > It took about 2 years to make this work up to this point.
 I enjoy every milestone this work has passes, every check boxes it ticked on my notes, and every sip on my brew.
 >
-> As for now, this work probably won't be getting any more active development.
-I can't spent too much time for perfectionism on this work.
+> As for now, this work entering slow development stage.
+Yet, There's a lot of things that remain undocumented.
+Nonetheless, it still mantained in my spare time.
-> Nonetheless, it still mantained in my free time.
+> Please, Feel free to contribute and keep in touch!
 >
 > Keep Growing!
 > 🌱🌱🌱